Adventures in Rolling Your Own Router: Part IV

 router, LAN, and client in order to test out my plan for the Debian router.
 In

-this post, I’ll set up NAT using nftables
+this post, I’ll set up NAT using nftables.

 Installing nftables